mutaebcollege/MusicVisuals/README.md

 # What I am most proud of in the assignment

-I proud that I decided to make sure this project unique and not to just modify the code that was provided in the class which in the beinging I planed to do and get a passing grade.
-But something in me said no and this tunred out very well for me.
+I am proud that I decided to make sure this project unique and not just modify the code that was provided in the class which in the beginning I planned to do so and get a passing grade.
+But something in me said no and this turned out very well for me.

 # Markdown Tutorial